Sadiq Khan pledges £3.1m to tree planting after record heatwaves and wildfires

 London Mayor Sadiq Khan has announced a £3.1 million tree planting package in the wake of record breaking temperatures and wildfires in the capital.

-The City of London said the funding would be targeted in areas with low numbers of existing trees and where people are most vulnerable to climate change.
+City Hall said the funding would be targeted in areas with low numbers of existing trees and where people are most vulnerable to climate change.

 Mr Khan said last week’s events “laid bare how vulnerable London is to the effects of climate change”.